Individual Taxpayer Identification Number

 The ITIN is for tax filing purposes only and is not an authorization to work in the United States.

-When can I file a Minnesota income tax return if I applied for an ITIN?
+Can I file a Minnesota income tax return if I applied for an ITIN?

 You cannot file a Minnesota return until you receive the ITIN authorization letter and complete a federal return.
 You must use the same filing status on your Minnesota return as you did on your federal return.